Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/README.md

 | Traffic                 | Facilitates web traffic that is not very resource intensive. | Facilitates longer running processes that are very resource-intensive​.                   |

 [Read more](https://www.educative.io/answers/web-server-vs-application-server)

+# Language Agnostic
+- We should design the system considering agnostic feature (Language agnostic, AWS agnostic etc.) into the consideration.
+- [Language Agnostic](https://en.wikipedia.org/wiki/Language-agnostic) programming or scripting (also called language-neutral, language-independent, or cross-language) is a software development paradigm where a particular language is chosen because of its appropriateness for a particular task (taking into consideration all factors, including ecosystem, developer skill-sets, performance, etc.), and not purely because of the skill-set available within a development team.

 # Source(s) and further reading
 - [How to build a multi-region active-active architecture on AWS](https://acloudguru.com/blog/engineering/why-and-how-do-we-build-a-multi-region-active-active-architecture)